Okelm/okelm.github.io/content/blog/ramda/index.md

 ### Currying and partial application in one

-Currying and partial application is achieved with Ramda with single operator named `curry`.
-With that you receive all-in-one and gains a flexibility to apply any amount of whichever arguments you choose.
+Currying and partial application is achieved with Ramda with a single operator named `curry`.
+This is basically an all-in-one solution which gives you the flexibility to apply any number of whichever arguments you choose.

-For instanceh, having a function which takes 3 arguments, you can apply second and third, and get a function which gets first as a result (and that function will have the second and the third already in the closure)
+For instance, if you have a function which takes 3 arguments, you can apply the second and third and get a function which gets the first as a result (and that function will already have the second and third arguments in its closure)

 ```js
 const example = R.curry((first, second, third) => {})